euoia/node-games-lobby/README.md

 * Clone this repository.
 * Run `npm install`
 * Run `npm test` requires [mocha](http://visionmedia.github.io/mocha/) installed globally.
-* Look at the example tictactoe and hangman games.
+* Look at the example tictactoe and gorillas games.
 * Write your game to conform to the documented game API.
 * Run this program on a web server somewhere.
 * Get people into the lobby and playing games.